Château Montrose Saint-Estèphe 2020 - 2nd Grand Cru Classé

 Wine rated (2022 guide) 99/100

-The Lady of Montrose already announced it, and the Grand Vin confirms it.
-It does not want to reveal itself right away, preferring to adjust the lighting on stage so that it can be shown off to its best advantage once the curtain rises.
+The Dame de Montrose had already hinted at it, and the Grand Vin confirms it.
+It does not reveal itself right away; it prefers to set the stage lighting so that it can present itself perfectly once the curtain rises.
 The way it reveals itself with precision, relevance, and serenity is impressive.
-Before the fruit, it is the nuances of graphite that mark the bouquet, while the palate reveals its depth and power.
-The wine is brilliant in its consistency, persistence, and vigor.
+Before the fruit, it is the graphite nuances that mark the bouquet, while the palate reveals its depth and power.
+The wine shines with consistency, persistence, and vigor.
 It will go far, very far.
-2028-2045
+2028–2045

 The Wine Cellar Insider - Jeff Leve